mikegchambers/thecloudtutor-website/_posts/2019-03-18-Passing-the-AWS-Certified-Machine-Learning-Specialty-Exam-MLS-C01.md

 ## General Thoughts

 Let's get this out of the way right up front;  The *AWS Certified Machine Learning Specialty Exam* should actually be called  **The AWS Certified Artificial Intelligence (AI), Machine Learning (ML) and Deep Learning (DL) Specialty Exam**.
-Maybe that would have been too long of a title, but it would be more accurate.
+More verbose (to say the least) but it would be accurate.

 Naming aside, this is still unlike any of the other AWS exams...